1962

 Marilyn died at 10.00 PM the latest, probably between 9.00 and 9.30 PM.

 Greenson calld Milton Rudin, still attending the cocktail party.
-First thing to do : join Arthur Jacobs.
+First thing to do : to join Arthur Jacobs.

 At around 10.00 or 10.30 PM,

-Arthur Jacobs was at the Hollywood Bowl where he attended a concert
+Arthur Jacobs was at the Hollywood Bowl , where he attended, along with his fiancée, Natalie Trundy, a young actress, producer

 Arthur Jacobs received a call from Milton Rudin, informing him about